The Third Sunday in Ordinary Time (Year B) go to readings

 We might take issue with these two gospel versions of Jesus gathering his disciples.
 Which one is right?
 The Gospel of John or the Gospel of Mark?
 Notice that in John, John the Baptist is there pointing out Jesus, and the disciples spend an evening talking with him.
 Here in the beginning of our reading from Mark, it starts out, “After John had been arrested.”
 So this is clearly a later event.
 And perhaps that’s why the disciples leave so quickly: they’ve been prepared, their hearts have been set on fire with the hope of encountering Jesus again, and when he calls them, they jump at the invitation.

 His invitation to these fishermen, that Jesus will make them “Fishers of men” is not just a neat play on words.
 It’s also fulfillment of prophecy.
-The prophet Jeremiah taught the Israelites to look forward to a new exile which would eclipse the original exile in its significance.
-And this exile will be restoration of Israel when he calls them and they all come streaming back from all the nations of the world.
+The prophet Jeremiah taught the Israelites to look forward to a new exodus which would eclipse the original exodus in its significance.
+And this exodus will be the restoration of Israel when he calls them and they all come streaming back from all the nations of the world.
 The kingdom of the northern tribes of Israel had been conquered and scattered by the great enemy to the northeast, the Assyrian Empire, in the 7th century BC, because of the northern kingdom’s corruption and other sins against God.
 Jeremiah says, “Therefore, behold, the days are coming, says the LORD, when it shall no longer be said, `As the LORD lives who brought up the people of Israel out of the land of Egypt,’ but `As the LORD lives who brought up the people of Israel out of the north country and out of all the countries where he had driven them.’
 For I will bring them back to their own land which I gave to their fathers.
 Behold, I am sending for many fishers, says the LORD, and they shall catch them…”

 Also, there’s another prophecy in play, from the book of Daniel.
 The Babylonian king Nebuchadnezzar received an image in a dream of a large statue of different materials, gold, iron, and clay, which Daniel, an Israelite slave in the king’s court, interpreted for him to mean that there would be a succession of kingdoms: The Babylonian Empire, the Median/Persian Empire, Greek Empire, and the Roman Empire.
 Then in the dream a stone falls from heaven onto the statue, and the statue crumbles, and the stone grows to become a great mountain.
 And this is the kingdom of God.
 This prophecy from Daniel was popular among the Jews of Jesus’ time.
 So when Jesus comes on the scene saying, “This is the time of fulfillment.
 The kingdom of God is at hand.
 Repent, and believe in the good news,” and “Follow me, and I will make you fishers of men,” it caused quite a stir in Israel.